How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 How to Spend 2 Weeks in Jordan

 Needless to say, there is much to be discovered and explored here!
-So much so that I recommend dedicating at least two weeks to this incredible destination if you plan to visit it for yourself.
+So much so that I recommend dedicating at least 2 weeks in Jordan to explore this incredible destination if you plan to visit it for yourself.
 This should provide you with ample time to experience some of Jordan’s greatest attractions and highlights.

-Here are some of the best things to do and see in Jordan during a 2-week trip!
+Here are some of the best things to do and see in 2 weeks in Jordan!

 ancient city of Jerash